 Hold on there, slow down that heart rate.
 Don’t worry: there’s no connection between coffee and developing asthma or anything of that nature.
 In this post, I’m looking into the connection of why coffee might be good for asthma.
-Yes I know you just did a double take, so let’s triple it up: we’re looking at why coffee might be good for asthma.
+Yes, I know you just did a double-take, so let’s triple it up: we’re looking at why coffee might be good for asthma.

 I’m sure some heavenly choirs have erupted in a few readers’ brains.

 The good things you’ve heard are true.
 Caffeine has been studied by several different research teams regarding its effects as a bronchodilator — that is, a substance that dilates, or widens your bronchial passages, the small tubes in your lungs that clamp up and get even narrower when you have asthma symptoms.

-This is important, as it can have a helpful effect on alleviating symptoms, but also in that caffeine should be avoided prior to any lung function (spirometry) tests for at least four hours to provide the most accurate results, but that it — so far — appears that exhaled nitric oxide tests, also known as FeNO (or “fractional exhaled nitric oxide”, a marker of inflammation in the lungs), are likely not affected by caffeine, but this needs more research.2
+This is important, as it can have a helpful effect on alleviating symptoms, but also in that caffeine should be avoided prior to any lung function (spirometry) tests for at least four hours to provide the most accurate results.
+However, it — so far — appears that exhaled nitric oxide tests, also known as FeNO (or “fractional exhaled nitric oxide,” a marker of inflammation in the lungs), are likely not affected by caffeine.
+This needs more research.2

-The knowledge on caffeine’s effects on asthma have been longstanding: in 1993, the Harvard University Crimson published an article on caffeine and asthma.
-In this study — which is over two decades old — it was noted that people who drink coffee and asthma reported 33% fewer symptoms of asthma than those who did not drink coffee2.
-Coffee was, even then, thought to relax the muscles surrounding the airways that tighten up during an asthma flare.3 In fact… our resident Respiratory Therapist and Asthma Historian, John, notes on his blog, Hardluck Asthma, that in 1807 a physician was already recommending coffee for asthma!4
+The knowledge on caffeine’s effects on asthma have been longstanding.
+In 1993, the Harvard University Crimson published an article on caffeine and asthma.
+In this study — which is over two decades old — it was noted that people who drink coffee and asthma reported 33% fewer symptoms of asthma than those who did not drink coffee.2 Coffee was, even then, thought to relax the muscles surrounding the airways that tighten up during an asthma flare.3 In fact… our resident respiratory therapist and asthma historian, John, notes on his blog, Hardluck Asthma, that in 1807 a physician was already recommending coffee for asthma!4

 Conversely, a generic black tea contains a “moderate” amount of caffeine, clocking in at 42 mg (half that, approximately, for green tea).